 Description and Adaptation

-Faba bean is best adapted to the moist areas of Saskatchewan and does best under relatively cool growing conditions.
+Faba beans are best adapted to the moist areas of Saskatchewan and does best under relatively cool growing conditions.
 Hot, dry spells result in wilting and may reduce seed set.
-The best adaptation area for faba bean is where growing season rainfall is around 25 cm (10 inches) such as the Parkland region.
+The best adaptation area for faba beans is where growing season rainfall is at least 25 cm (10 inches) such as the Parkland region.

 Pulse crop adaptation trials conducted at seven locations in Saskatchewan showed best faba bean yields were obtained in cool and/or wet locations.
 On average, the crop used 39 cm (15 inches) of water.
 Faba bean plots yielded almost 6.7 tonnes per hectare (100 bushels per acre) under ideal growing conditions.

-Faba bean grows best on well-drained loam or clay soils of pH 6.5 to 9.0.
+Faba beans should be grown with caution in both the Brown soil zones and on dry, light-textured soils, unless irrigation is available.
+Faba beans grow best on well-drained loam or clay soils of pH 6.5 to 9.0.
 On light, sandy soils faba bean yield can suffer as a result of drought stress in early summer.
-Faba bean is more tolerant of saturated soils than other pulses, it does not perform well under these conditions.
-Faba bean does not perform well on saline soils.
+Although faba beans are more tolerant of saturated soils than other pulses, it does not perform well under these conditions.
+Faba beans do not perform well on saline soils.